Muhammed-Haider/basic-javascript-projects/README.md

-## Javascript basic projects created as a beginner
+# Projects with Vanilla Javascript